mediaexplorer74/DodoArchipelago/README.md

 - https://github.com/Rouli-M/ReturnOfTheFrogarians (Additional project to research)

 ## .
 As is.
+No support.
 Learn purposes only.
-DIY.
+DIY!

 ## ..
 [m][e] Feb 2024